ssbc/ssb-meta-feeds-migration-spec/README.md

   similar to mentions use the classic SSB id for now.
 What happens after the main feed is changed has not yet been defined.

-For muliple devices to act as a single identity the [fusion identity spec] should be used.
+For multiple devices to act as a single identity the [fusion identity spec] should be used.
 This spec defines a new fusion identity that can be used for: private messages, external identity, mentions and friend relationship.